-For an application in a language other than English, please email: email@example.com
+For an application in a language other than English, Spanish, or Russian please email: email@example.com

 For Parents Only!
-This program is designed to provide parents with an opportunity to meet our Head of School, ask questions, and take a tour of our school.
+This program is designed to provide parents with an opportunity to meet our Head of School and ask questions.

 Join Our Community of Learners

 - A free, public education in a small setting